 22 You worship what you do not know; we worship what we know, for salvation is from the Jews.

 23 But an hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.

 At the time of the judges, Israel was impatient.
 They wanted an earthly king, and they chose Abimelech, the bramble king.

 Abimelech’s end is a story for another time.
 For now, this is the ending that matters.
-At the place where Jotham warned Israel that the bramble king would consume them, there Jesus told the Samaritan woman about another bramble king.
+At the place where Jotham warned Israel that the bramble king would consume them with fire, there Jesus told the Samaritan woman about another bramble king.
 A ram caught in a thicket (Gen 22:13).
 The Creator of the Universe who died in the shade of a bramble crown.
 Not a bramble king but a conqueror of brambles.